neumj/geo-images/README.md

 > * Load candidate image using the Images Class read_image() method.
 > * Visualize candidate image.
 > * Vectorize candidate image for prediction using the Images Class flatten_image() method.
-> * Identify similar target images to candiate image using the KMeansModel Class predict() method.
+> * Identify similar target images to candidate image using the KMeansModel Class predict() method.
 > * Visualize target images using the Plots Class plot_matches() method.
 > * Identify similar target images to candidate image using the PairwiseModel Class predict() method.
 > * Visualize target images using the Plots Class plot_matches() method.